wassname/valuations_of_ethereum/README.md

 I see it as most important to monitor the biggest risks and metrics: hacks/bugs, regulation, and product market fit compared to competitors.
 Also the team and founders.
 I think Eth is doing well.

-To that end risk in defi:
+To that end, some links on risk in defi:

 - [Ming Zhao's "Yield Farming is a Misnomer"](https://twitter.com/FabiusMercurius/status/1454513434209312772)
 - Finding AAA rated defi [the primedao rating database](https://docs.google.com/spreadsheets/d/1eIOxRAxuPawM2NkCPbGGmjZUW1xbwRZxU9kYOqsPRaA/edit#gid=1429007236)